 The file cabinet is your hard drive, or HDD.
 This is where everything is permanently stored – the operating system, which is like the employee’s handbook; and all your personal files, neatly organized into folders.

-Hard drives typically last about five years (or around 20,000 “power-on hours”, 2-1/4 years’ nonstop use) if they don’t get any abnormal damage (such as being dropped or bumped).
+You can typically expect to go without trouble from your (typical consumer-grade) hard disk for around five years (or around 20,000 “power-on hours”, 2-1/4 years’ nonstop use) if they don’t get any abnormal damage (such as being dropped or bumped).
 When they begin to fail, it’s as if you’ve damaged your file cabinet – maybe the rails are falling off and the workers can’t open a drawer, so important files can’t be accessed.

 And an SSD?
 That’s a solid state drive, which can supplement or replace a hard drive.
 They have no moving parts, are battery efficient, and work very fast.
-Imagine if the file cabinet had a robot inside that, as soon as you think of a file you need, hands it to you almost instantly.
-SSDs are a fair bit more expensive than hard drives (at “cost per gigabyte”), but prices are falling fast and they are becoming more common.
+Imagine if the file cabinet were automatic and had a robot inside that, as soon as you think of a file you need, hands it to you almost instantly.
+SSDs are a bit more expensive than hard drives (at “cost per gigabyte”), but prices are far more attractive than they used to be and they are becoming more common in new computers.
+Since 2019, we no longer offer hard drives in our repairs and refurbished computers, defaulting to SSDs.

 The average person uses less than 200 GB of storage in the lifetime of their computer.
-This means newly-inexpensive SSDs are an attractive alternative to traditional hard drives.
+This means inexpensive SSDs are an attractive alternative to traditional hard drives.

 There’s one more option out there, called an SSHD – a hybrid hard drive that is mostly mechanical storage, but has a small SSD partition where the things you use the most are automatically put, so that things like boot-up and commonly-launched programs will move faster.
-We’ve noted that these seem to have an abnormally high failure rate, and when they fail, they tend to fail catastrophically, so we no longer recommend their purchase.
+We’ve noted that these seem to have an abnormally high failure rate, and when they fail, they tend to fail catastrophically, so we do not recommend their purchase.
+They’re pretty rare these days, and you probably won’t see one in a new computer.

 A specialty graphics card, or GPU, handles video processing exclusively.
 It’s almost like building an additional office that only handles graphic design.
 Graphics cards have their own workers, and their own desks!

-There’s a lot of these, from the super-cheap $30 range (which mainly exist just to give your computer additional outputs), to the latest monster gaming cards that run about $700.
-There’s also rendering cards that can cost over $2,000, but it’s extremely rare that anyone needs one of those.
-There’s plenty of great options for gaming at the $150 -$250 price range.
-If you’re looking to get into VR, $250 will get a graphics card strong enough to handle it!
+There’s a lot of these, from the super-cheap $50 range (which mainly exist just to give your computer additional outputs), to the latest monster super-high-end gaming cards that run about $1,000+.
+There’s also specialty cards that can cost well over $2,000, but it’s extremely rare that one of our customers needs one of those.
+There’s plenty of great options for gaming at the $350-700 price range.
+If you’re looking to get into VR, $450 should get a graphics card strong enough to handle it (though the rest of your PC will also need to be up to speed!)

-The two GPU makers are Nvidia and AMD, who sell their chips to other manufacturers, called OEMs, such as MSI, eVGA, Gigabyte, and many others, who build the cards in different variations.
+The two GPU makers are Nvidia and AMD, who sell their chips (GeForce and Radeon, respectively) to other manufacturers, called OEMs, such as MSI, eVGA, Gigabyte, and many others, who build the cards in different variations.
+In 2022, Intel began introducing their own “ARC” GPUs, which may become an attractive option as well.

 Don’t underestimate the importance of keeping your computer cool!